-As described in Section \ref{subsec:previousMask}, the major challenge in developing a learning-based mask optimizer is to collect a comprehensive amount of ground-truth mask data corresponding to various layout patterns, e.g., well OPC-corrected photomasks leading to desired shapes of fabricated circuitry.
+As described in Section \ref{subsec:previousMask}, the major challenge in developing a learning-based mask optimizer is to collect a comprehensive amount of ground-truth mask data, e.g. well OPC-corrected photomasks of various layout patterns, leading to desired shapes of fabricated circuitry.
 This is, however, very costly and time-consuming.
-To overcome this difficulty, as shown in Fig. \ref{fig:framework}, we utilize a pre-trained LithoNet as an auxiliary module to train our photomask optimizer, \textbf{OPCNet}.
-Given an IC layout pattern, OPCNet aims to predict an OPC-corrected mask pattern so that, after being deformed by the lithography and etching processes that are simulated by LithoNet, the predicted deformed shape will be as close as the original layout pattern.
-Therefore, OPCNet can be regarded as the inverse model of LithoNet.
-As a result, for a desired layout pattern, we can use its predicted outputs of LithoNet as the input of OPCNet, and the desired layout itself as the corresponding output of OPCNet.
-Given a collection of such input-output pairs, we can train OPCNet without the need of collecting the ''ground-truth" OPC-corrected photomask patterns.
+To overcome this difficulty, as shown in Fig. \ref{fig:framework}(b), we utilize a pre-trained LithoNet as an auxiliary module to train our photomask optimizer, i.e., OPCNet.
+Given an IC layout pattern, OPCNet aims to predict an OPC-corrected mask pattern so that, after being deformed by the lithography and etching processes that are simulated by LithoNet, the predicted deformed shape will be as close as possible the original layout pattern.
+By regarding the LithoNet-OPCNet network as a composite function $f=h \circ g$ with $h$ and $g$ denoting respectively LithoNet and OPCNet, this design can be expressed as $\min \| \mathcal{S} - f(\mathcal{S}) \|$, where $\mathcal{S}$ and $f(\mathcal{S})$ are respectively the input layout and the final prediction produced by the LithoNet-OPCNet network.
+Therefore, because such minimization optimizes to $f=1$, which implies $h \circ g = 1$, OPCNet and LithoNet should be inverse functions of each other.
+As a result, for a desired layout pattern, we can use the predicted output of OPCNet as the input of LithoNet, and the desired layout itself as the corresponding input of OPCNet.
+Consequently, we can train OPCNet without the need for collecting the ``ground-truth" OPC-corrected photomasks.